eclipsed-ninja/simple-asterisk-deployment/README.md

 # simple-asterisk-deployment
-Simple Asterisk Deployment (Config Setup)
+Simple Asterisk Deployment (Config Setup) for use with BSNL Wings Service